nt246/NTRES-6100-data-science/analysis/lesson13-for-loops.md

 At this point, we do have a functioning `for` loop.
 For each item in the `country_list`, the `for` loop will iterate over the code within the `{ }`, changing `cntry` each time as it goes through the list.
 And we can see it works because we can see them appear in the files pane at the bottom right of RStudio!

 Great!
-And it doesn't matter if we just use these three countries or all the countries--let's try it.
+And it doesn't matter if we just use these three countries or all the countries - let's try it.

 But first let's create a figure directory and make sure it saves there since it's going to get out of hand quickly.
 We could do this from the Finder/Windows Explorer, or from the "Files" pane in RStudio by clicking "New Folder" (green plus button).
 But we are going to do it in R. A folder is called a directory: